-Ukraine held an early presidential election on Sunday, May 25, 2014, following the impeachment of President Viktor Yanukovych by the country's unicameral Parliament, the Verkhovna Rada or Supreme Council last February 22.
+Ukraine, which held an early presidential election on Sunday, May 25, 2014, following the impeachment of President Viktor Yanukovych by the country's unicameral Parliament, the Verkhovna Rada or Supreme Council last February 22, returns to the polls for a parliamentary election on Sunday, October 26, 2014.
 Political developments from 1991 to 2010 are reviewed in Ukraine holds an early parliamentary election and Ukraine's 2010 presidential election: another power struggle to follow?, both published on Global Economy Matters.

-The 2014 presidential election in Ukraine did not take place in the Crimean peninsula, which last March was occcupied by and subsequently annexed to Russia.
-In addition, large portions of the Donetsk and Luhansk regions in eastern Ukraine are controlled by pro-Russian separatists, who sought to prevent the election from being held in those regions.
+Ukraine's Central Election Commission will have live 2014 Supreme Council election results available in Ukrainian and English.
+As was the case with last May's presidential election, the 2014 parliamentary election in Ukraine is not taking place in the Crimean peninsula, which last March was occcupied by and subsequently annexed to Russia.
+In addition, large portions of the Donetsk and Luhansk regions in eastern Ukraine remain controlled by pro-Russian separatists, who once more have sought to prevent the election from being held in those regions.

 Nationwide, regional- and (for 2004, 2010 and 2014) district-level results are available here for the following presidential and legislative elections: